Michelle has been a Real Estate Broker over 15 years. She loves educating buyers and sellers on how to make their transactions go smoothly.

-Step 5 of the home-buying process, the last step, is the closing, also called settlement or move-in day.
+The final step of the home-buying process is the closing, also called settlement or move-in day.

 The Final Walk-Through